 I have been counseling couples since 2001 and I hear countless stories of how the demands of parenting trigger parents into adversaries instead of partners.
 The good news, parenting does not have to be so destructive and dissatisfying.
 It actually can be a great opportunity to connect, grow and be a source of nurturance, support, and joy.
 Acknowledging and validating each other’s efforts, feelings, and needs seem to soften us.
 When you feel supported, secure, and understood it became easier to give each other the benefit of the doubt, love and trust each other through the hardships instead of blaming, criticizing and fearing the worst.
-When tension arises now, I affirm that we are in this for the long haul, so if we can’t get all our needs met right now, that’s OK because we will have plenty of time to do so.
+When tension arises now, we have a new set connecting rituals, positive core beliefs, a well full vital needs being met, and resources to tap into.
 The sleepless nights, the tantrums, the seeming endless cleaning up of bodily fluids and messes, the absolutely no privacy, it really does get better and you start to see the brilliance in your children, your partner and even yourself.

-I often wonder what if my parents took responsibility for their own behaviors and found non-violent ways to resolve their issues, what I would have gained instead of needing to clean up from the destruction and healing the deep wounds that still disturb me from their high-conflict marriage and divorce.
-I have also found that if relationship pain is not healed, then similar negative patterns of interaction will likely reappear in your next relationship, after the honeymoon stage of course.
+I often wonder what if my parents took responsibility for their own behaviors and found non-violent ways to resolve their issues.
+What would I have gained instead of needing to clean up from the destruction and healing the deep wounds that still disturb me from their high-conflict marriage and divorce?
+Now, the plus side was I gained intense marriage and family therapist training in real life well before my time thus have a ton or personal insight and empathy.
+Yet, I have also found that if relationship pain is not healed, then similar negative patterns of interaction will likely reappear in many aspects of your life and in your next relationship, after the honeymoon stage of course.
 And you still have to co-parent for the rest of your children’s lives no matter what.
 Then you’ll likely have to deal with the unprocessed pains of potential new partners on top of the added stress of being a single parent.
 I know the lure of having freedom and space from conflict and the negativity of your partner feels utterly dreamy, yet there truly are positive ways to get both needs met and create freedom and peace within your relationship.
 A 75-year long study on what men need to be happy confirmed that memories of a happy childhood are a lifelong source of strength and that marriages bring much more contentment after age 70.
 A study regarding women’s wellbeing and increased marital satisfaction was highly linked to her partner’s level of caregiving during the transition of parenting.
 I believe your wellbeing and family are worth it.

 Here are some links easing the transition to parenthood: